 There’s no direction to take in this world of creations.”

 When during an interview for Le Monde a French journalist asked about his friendship with Gianni Versace and Gian Franco Ferre’, he just replied:

 “I’ve been lucky I met the best designers, some of the best men and friends ever.”

-Joey will also be on location in London, Paris and Los Angeles on October and November 2017 for the DVE Group
+Joey will also be on location in London, Paris, and Los Angeles in September 2021 for the DVE Group

 that is producing the movie “Heels for Hell”.